paul-schweng/UNDECIDED/docs/SRS.md

 The goal of our project UNDECIDED is to build a webapp solution that allows people to rate food and drinks they have consumed in a restaurant or have bought in the supermarket in order to help others decide what to order or buy.
 With that the users will be able to help each other deciding and to make better decisions themselves.

->For further information on our vision see our first blogpost: https://uundecided.wordpress.com/2021/10/10/thebeginning/
+>For further information on our vision see our [first blogpost](https://uundecided.wordpress.com/2021/10/10/thebeginning/).

 ## 2.2 Product Functions